Average cost of travel insurance

 The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Next time you’re booking travel, it may be tempting to skip purchasing a travel insurance policy to cut corners and save some money.
-But saving a little now could actually end up costing you more later — in the event that you lose your baggage or need to cancel your trip or cover medical costs during your trip.
+But saving a little now could actually end up costing you more later — if you lose your baggage, need to cancel your trip, or encounter unexpected medical costs while traveling.

 |Average cost of travel insurance||$103, basic coverage (Travel Agent Central)|